Healthcare Project Manager

 Become a Clinical Research Coordinator

-The key to a smooth-running clinical trial is having an outstanding clinical research coordinator.
+An outstanding clinical research coordinator is key to a smooth-running clinical trial.
 These coordinators collect data, audit the trial for regulatory compliance, manage the budget, keep participants and researchers on schedule, purchase supplies, and assist with closing out the project when the trial is complete.

 • Typical Education: Associate degree or higher